Pakistan Armed Forces: Defence industry

-Defence contractors and explosive engineering

 During the Indo-Pakistani War of 1971, the US Congress scrutinised its military aid to Pakistan despite efforts by U.S. President Richard Nixon.
 After the war, programs on self-reliance and domestic production were launched with the establishment of the Ministry of Defence Production (MoDP) in 1972, aiming to promote and co-ordinate the patchwork of military production facilities which had developed since independence.
 New military policy oversaw the establishment of Heavy Industries Taxila (HIT) in Taxila and the Pakistan Aeronautical Complex (PAC) in Kamra, north of Islamabad.
 The militarisation of the Karachi Shipyard Engineering Works (KSEW) took place the same year.
 The PAC reverse-engineered several F–6J, F–7P, Mirage III, and Mirage 5 fighter jets (of the Chinese and French), built the Mushshak trainer (based on the Swedish SAAB Safari), and maintained radar and avionics equipment.
 After the success of the Mushshak, the Super Mushshak and the state-of-art Karakoram-8 advanced training jet were produced.
-The MoDP includes seven other specialised organizations devoted to research and development, production, and administration.
+The MoDP includes several other specialised organisations devoted to research and development, production and administration.

 In 1987, the KSEW began developing submarine technology and rebuilding the submarine base near Port Qasim.
 In the 1990s, concerns over Pakistan's secretive development of nuclear weapons led to the "Pressler amendment" (introduced by US Senator Larry Pressler) and an economic and military embargo.
 This caused a great panic in the Pakistan Armed Forces and each major service branch launched its own military-industrial programs.

 By 1999, the KSEW had built its first long-range attack submarine, the Agosta 90B, which featured air-independent propulsion (AIP) technology purchased from France in 1995.
 By early 2000, a joint venture with China led to the introduction of the JF-17 fighter jet (developed at PAC) and the Al-Khalid main battle tank, built and assembled at HIT.
 Since 2001, Pakistan has taken major steps toward becoming self-sufficient in aircraft overhaul and modernisation and tank and helicopter sales.

 After the success of its major projects in the defence industry, the Defence Export Promotion Organization (DEPO) was created to promote Pakistani defence equipment to the world by hosting the International Defence Exhibition and Seminar (IDEAS), which is held biennially at the Karachi expo center.
-Pakistan's defence exports were reportedly worth over US$200 million in 2006, and have continued to grow since.
+Pakistan's defence exports were reportedly worth over US $200million in 2006, and have continued to grow since.